denizcansuturan/CustomerLifetimeValuePrediction/README.md

-# CLTV Prediction BG-NBD and Gamma-Gamma
+# CLTV Prediction with BG-NBD and Gamma-Gamma Models

 1. Data Preperation